Year 3 Kickstarter report card

 alt text

 Finally, there’s not too much I can say publicly about the Xiaoli homebrew mech.
-We have some concepts for it that I’m excited about, but it’s thoroughly stuck in the design stage.
-I’d very much like to come back to it in future development (maybe as the masthead for when we add mod support?) but it’s a miss for now.
+Through unforeseen circumstances we weren’t able to get the final designs from the backer, and then we were not able to muster the design energy to bring it over the line ourselves (ironically, the existence of the Zheng’s Tiger-Hunter Sheathe sank the design that came the furthest).
+I’d very much like to come back and fulfill this in future development (maybe as the masthead for when we add mod support?) but it’s a miss for now.

 10/11 == 91%, so that’s an A for backer rewards!